Ganesh Benzoplast Ltd (NSE: GANESHBE) Q3 2026 Earnings Call dated Feb. 19, 2026

 Amar Kabra

-Rishi R Pilani
+Rishi Ramesh Pilani

-So see the thing is that we have always maintained that there is absolutely no liability that can come on the company based on this.
-Since the company has not authorized any transactions in their official capacity ever.
-And I agree with you that as far as we as management can see there is absolutely no chance of any liability coming on the company because of this.
-Yes, the court cases will continue and we continue to address them legally.
+So see, the thing is that we have always maintained that there is absolutely no liability that can come on the company based on this since the company has not authorized any transactions in their official capacity ever.
+And I agree with you that as far as we as management can see, there is absolutely no chance of any liability coming on the company because of this.
+Yes, the court cases will continue, and we continue to address them legally.

 Bhavesh Patel

-Rishi R Pilani
+Rishi Ramesh Pilani

-Yes.
-We are taking certain approvals to handle a different type of petroleum product there.
-The approvals are in process right now.
-So if we get the approvals and we subsequently get the contracts based on those approvals then yes GOA utilization will also start looking up.
+Yes, we are taking certain approvals to handle a different type of petroleum product there, the approvals are in process right now.
+So if we get the approvals and we subsequently get the contracts based on those approvals, then yes, Goa utilization will also start looking up.

 Bhavesh Patel